hgminh95/blog/content/posts/which-loop-is-faster.md

        194,919,514      dTLB-loads
 ```

+**NOTES**:

+- The absolute value is not very useful on this case, because Google Benchmark run it multiple times until it reachs statistical significiant.
+You should look into percentage of dTLB miss in this case.

 ## CPU Cache

 Fetching memory from RAM is actually very slow, it could cost hundreds of clock cycles.
-That's why we have [CPU cache](https://en.wikipedia.org/wiki/CPU_cache), which will store the memory inside the CPU, making subsequence accesses faster.
-There multiple levels of CPU cache (e.g. L1, L2, L3), with increasing latency and capacity.
+That's why we have [CPU cache](https://en.wikipedia.org/wiki/CPU_cache), which caceh the memory inside the CPU, making subsequence accesses faster.
+There are multiple levels of CPU cache (e.g. L1, L2, L3), with increasing latency and capacity.

 But since we only access each element once in this example, how can cache help?
 Turn out we don't load 1 element to the cache at one time, we load a cache line, which usually are 64 bytes.
 So everytime we access an element, it will load 15 other elements (assuming int is 32-bit) to the cache, speeding up the next 15 memory access if we iterate them in sequential order.

-You can check the cache miss number with below commands:
+You can check the L1 cache miss number with below commands:

 ```bash
 $ perf stat -e L1-dcache-load-misses,L1-dcache-loads <program>
 ```

-where `L1-dcache-loads` is number of time we try to load data from L1 cache, and `L1-dcache-load-misses` is the number of it fails to do so.
+where `L1-dcache-loads` is number of time we try to load data from L1 cache, and `L1-dcache-load-misses` is the number of time it fails to do so.

 ```bash